privacyguides/privacyguides.org/docs/mobile-browsers.md

 </div>

+1. Safe Browsing communicates with Google servers in order to download blacklists.
-1. InterPlanetary File System (IPFS) is a decentralized, peer-to-peer network for storing and sharing data in a distributed filesystem.
+2. InterPlanetary File System (IPFS) is a decentralized, peer-to-peer network for storing and sharing data in a distributed filesystem.
 Unless you use the feature, disable it.

+#### Leo

+These options can be found in :material-menu: → **Settings** → **Leo**

+- [ ] Uncheck **Show autocomplete suggestions in address bar**

 #### Brave Sync